 Dark and intimate, this cigar bar will leave you reeking of ash tray.
 But we wouldn’t have it any other way.
 If there’s no space at the bar, you can drift toward the namesake ‘Back Room,’ lined with plush couches ideal for chilling with a group of friends.
 It can draw a good crowd on Fridays and Saturdays.
 And although it’s typically a low key vibe, I seem to recall dancing there on one particularly wild night.
 Aside from the cigars, they are also known for making a mean espresso martini that will keep you going late, or at least late for Cayman standards.

 Recommended Read: 11 MOST INSTAGRAMMABLE PLACES IN GRAND CAYMAN

 This is where you will inevitably end your night, reluctantly singing along to some stupid party anthem while being steam-rolled by a sea of drunk bodies.
 The Bird is essentially for those not ready to go home yet, desperately clinging to the last hour before bar-close.
 If you go around 1 am, you will invariably find all the expat rugby and Gaelic players in wavering stages of inebriation, but what you won’t find is someone to take your drink order.
-Last time I just walked in with my own Truly and tried to stay out of the way.
 The party overflows onto the sidewalk and parking lot, where you can enjoy a chorus of revving Honda Accord engines and other late night debauchery.

 That’s it for now!
 Stay tuned as I continue to explore the world of Cayman night life.
 I know there is a lot of ground left to cover.